 251 employees or more—up to 30 percent of cost

-If necessary, a VR Supervisor can approve a higher percentage of reimbursement, but the total reimbursement for the OJT cannot be greater than $5,000.
+If necessary, a higher percentage of reimbursement may be applied after consultation with the State Office Program Specialist for Employment Re-entry, Work Experience and Proprietary Schools, but the total reimbursement for the OJT cannot be greater than $5,000.
 This dollar amount is not subject to any level of management override, per requirements in Texas Government Code §2155.132.

 Examples of when paying a higher percentage is acceptable include when there is: